Frank J. Hogan

-Francis Joseph Hogan (January 12, 1877 – May 15, 1944) was an American lawyer who co-founded the firm of Hogan & Hartson in 1904 and served as president of the American Bar Association (ABA) from 1938 to 1939.
+Francis Joseph Hogan (January 12, 1877 – May 15, 1944) was an American lawyer who co-founded the firm Hogan & Hartson in 1904 and served as president of the American Bar Association (ABA) from 1938 to 1939.
 He represented several high-profile clients, including President Warren G. Harding, oil tycoon Edward L. Doheny, and banker Andrew Mellon.
 As ABA president he created the association's Committee on the Bill of Rights and supported the controversial Walter-Logan bill.

-In 1938, Hogan denounced racial and religious intolerance in a half-hour speech aimed at fellow Catholics; the speech was aired on the same 34 radio stations used by the notoriously antisemitic priest, Charles Coughlin, immediately following Coughlin's regular broadcast.
+In 1938, Hogan denounced racial and religious intolerance in a half-hour speech aimed at fellow Catholics; the speech was aired on the same 34 radio stations used by the notoriously anti-Semitic priest, Charles Coughlin, immediately following Coughlin's regular broadcast.

 Early life and education

 Hogan was born to Maurice Hogan and Mary E. (McSweeney) Hogan in Brooklyn, New York, on January 12, 1877.
 His father died when Hogan was five years old, leaving his mother to support three children on a seamstress's wages.
 In the 1880s, the family moved to Charleston, South Carolina, where they lived with Mary's sister.
 Hogan grew up in a household run by two widowed women, along with his cousin James F. Byrnes, who went on to become governor of South Carolina.

 At 12, Hogan left school to work as a stockboy in a local store.
 A stenographer taught him how to write in shorthand, a skill that proved to be valuable throughout his career.
 He became a stenographer himself and then worked as a railway clerk, a brokerage clerk, and a reporter for a local newspaper.
 In his spare time, he schooled himself by reading books recommended by friends.

 In 1898, he joined the US Army and put his clerical and railway experience to work in logistics, serving as secretary to the Chief Quartermaster of the Army, secretary to the Quartermaster General in Washington, and secretary to the Chief of Staff of the Army.
 After work, he would spend his evenings studying law at Georgetown University.
 He completed the three-year program in two years, graduating at the head of his class in 1902.